SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Second, when you purchase an ADT video package, smart home automation is bundled in.
 That means you can outfit your home with green add-ons like smart thermostats, LED lights, and even plugs.
 Down the line these smart devices can really come in handy if you’re trying to cut down on electricity bills (like nearly all of us).

 Finally, you don’t have to pay your whole bill upfront.
-You can pay off your ADT equipment in installments, like you do with your iPhone.
+You can pay off your ADT equipment in installments, over 12, 36, or 60 months — like you do with your iPhone.
 So when you’re figuring out your budget, it’s better to look at that third column (monthly payments).
-In ADT’s case, we’re talking $17.48 per month minimum.
+In ADT’s case, we’re talking about $10 per month for the most basic system.

 This monthly fee isn’t peanuts, and we haven’t even gotten to monitoring fees yet.
 If you’re just looking for one or two motion and safety sensors on the cheap with a camera that you can set down next to the TV and plug into the wall, check out Cove wireless security equipment.
 In fact, any of the top DIY home security systems will suffice.